 General guidelines for using essential oils

 – Always dilute essential oils in a carrier oil (olive oil, almond oil, coconut oil, sesame oil, jojoba oil, avocado oil, etc.).
-Generally, the carrier oil is an oil that is used to dilute the essential oil to make it safe for topical use.
+Generally, carrier oil is an oil that is used to dilute the essential oil to make it safe for topical use.
 Carrier oils contain antioxidants and vitamins, which is a great bonus.

 – Essential oils can not be diluted in water.